 Our Sales Registration Course is entry level to get you started in real estate as a sales representative.
 Our course will arm you with the qualification you need to register with the Department of Mines, Industry Regulation and Safety (DMIRS) so you can start working in a real estate agency in Western Australia (Refer to DMIRS website commerce.wa.gov.au for full registration requirements).

-You can choose to study onsite at our training centre in Subiaco or by distance learning.
+You can choose to study onsite at our training centre in Subiaco or online.

 All of the units of competency prescribed by DMIRS (the industry regulator for registration in the industry) require a high standard of English comprehension, the completion of legal documentation and the use of computer systems.

 When working in real estate you will need to;